Schertz style class invariants for higher degree CM fields

 where the equivalence relation $\sim$ is given by the subgroup $\left\{(\mu \OK, \mu \cconj {\mu}) : \mu \in K^\times \right\}$; it can be computed as in~\cite{EnTh14} by the function \verb!shimura_group_type_norm_subgroup! of~CMH.
 In this particular example, the group $\Dg$ is of order 3.
 We have implemented Algorithm~\ref {alg:nsystem} as the function \verb!nsystem! in~CMH; for $N = 3$, it outputs, besides the initial $[1, 1, 3 \omega + 6]$, the polynomials

 As a quick check, one immediately sees that the $A$ are coprime to~$3$ and that the $B$ are congruent to~$1$ modulo~$6$; then it is readily verified that the discriminants are the same.

 The three period matrices are computed by the functions \verb!symplectic_basis! and \verb!period_matrix! of~CMH.
 They lead to the floating point polynomial

 the coefficients of which are (not necessarily integral) elements of the reflex field~$\Kr$.
 Using the command \verb!recognize_polynomial! of RECIP (based on the LLL algorithm) on $\Kr$ and a more precise approximation of~$F$ we find conjecturally

 with $d' = 2^3\cdot 11^5 \cdot 31^2$.
 Alternatively, we can also obtain this polynomial as follows.
-Guessing the minimal polynomials of the coefficients (using the GP command \texttt {algdep ($\cdot$, 4)}, for instance) reveals a common denominator of $d = 11^4 \cdot 31^2$; taking the index between the polynomial order $\Z [t]$ and its integral closure $\OKr$ into account, we use $d' = 2^3 \cdot 11 \cdot d$.
-Integral linear dependencies obtained by the GP command \texttt {lindep} between each coefficient of $F$ and $1$, $t$, $t^2$ and $t^3$ yield the class polynomial conjecturally and to high precision as
+Guessing the minimal polynomials of the coefficients (using the GP command \texttt {algdep ($\cdot$, 4)}, for instance) reveals a common denominator of $d = 11^4 \cdot 31^2$; taking the index between the polynomial order $\Z [t]$ and its integral closure $\OKr$ into account, we multiply $F$ with $d' = 2^3 \cdot 11 \cdot d$.
+Integral linear dependencies obtained by the GP command \texttt {lindep} between each coefficient of $d' F$ and $1$, $t$, $t^2$ and $t^3$ yield the class polynomial above.

 The height of this polynomial is a bit smaller than that of the classical polynomial obtained from Igusa invariants above, but only moderately so.
 Moreover since the polynomial has coefficients in the CM field~$\Kr$ instead of its totally real subfield~$\Krzero$, printing all coefficients actually takes more space.